Extending wavelet regularity beyond Gevrey classes: Introduction

 Paper is organized as follows: In Subsection \ref{subsec:preliminaries} we fix the notation and discuss the main properties of the Lambert $W$ function.
-In Section~\ref{subsec:regularityclasses}, we introduce the extended Gevrey classes $\E_{\sigma}(\mathbb R)$, discuss their defining sequences \( M^{\tau,\sigma}_p \) and corresponding associated functions.
-In Section \ref{section:example} we prove that functions $f_{\rho,\sigma}$ given in \eqref{BazicnaFunkcija} belong to $\E_{\sigma}(\mathbb R)$.
-Finally, in Section \ref{section:waveletconstruction} we construct the desired wavelet from the low-pass filter $m_0$, by using $f_{\rho,\sigma}$, and prove Theorem \ref{MainResult} as our main result:
+In Section~\ref{subsec:regularityclasses}, we introduce the extended Gevrey classes $\E_{\sigma}(\mathbb R)$, see Definition \ref{definicijaKlase}, discuss their defining sequences \( M^{\tau,\sigma}_p \) and corresponding associated functions.
+In particular, we prove that functions $f_{\rho,\sigma}$ given in \eqref{BazicnaFunkcija} belong to $\E_{\sigma}(\mathbb R)$, see Theorem \ref{PrimerExtGevrey} and Proposition \ref{proizvoljnorho}.
+In Section \ref{section:waveletconstruction} we construct the desired wavelet from the low-pass filter $m_0$, by using $f_{\rho,\sigma}$, and prove Theorem \ref{MainResult} as our main result.
+This implies the following particular result: